-Perth city Heritage Fund have been able to assist building owners to repair their buildings in a wide variety of ways, from repairing sash and case windows to roof repairs to masonry.
+The Perth City Heritage Fund has been able to assist building owners to repair their buildings in a wide variety of ways, from repairing sash and case windows to roof repairs and masonry.
 A few examples are given below.

-PCHF gave grant assistance to the owner to help defray the costs of repairing Georgian sash and case windows in this flat in the city centre.
+PCHF gave grant assistance to this city centre flat owner to help defray the costs of repairing Georgian sash and case windows.

 “I am delighted with my new windows.
 They are lovely to look at and have made my property warmer and quieter.
 Without the grant I would not have been able to go ahead.
 From the start the help I received from PKHT was excellent.
 It was a very easy process to apply for the grant and correspondence was super.
 Thank you once again for all your help.”